labradorescence/flask-slides/content/slides/001-Intro/index.md

 - Sends a response back to the client
 - Uses HTTP protocols to respond to requests
 - Changes in data may be triggered by the client, but the actual change is handled by the server side

 ---

-## What is an API
-(Application Programming Interface):
-- Facilitates communication and interaction between software components or systems.
-- Can be used for both internal (within a single application) and external (between separate applications) communication, not limited to web-based interactions.

----

-## What is a Web API
-(Web Application Programming Interface):
-- Specifically designed for remote access to web-based services and resources.
-- Accessible over the internet using standard web protocols such as HTTP, commonly used for providing data and functionality to external applications, websites, and mobile apps.

----